What's Hidden in a Randomly Weighted Neural Network?: Experiments

 We use two different distributions for the weights in our network: \begin{itemize} \item \textbf{Kaiming Normal} \cite{kaiming-init}, which we denote $\mathcal{N}_k$.
 Following the notation in section \ref{sec:alg} the Kaiming Normal distribution is defined as $\mathcal{N}_k = \mathcal{N}\left(0, \sqrt{2/n_{\ell -1}} \right)$ where $\mathcal{N}$ denotes the normal distribution. \item \textbf{Signed Kaiming Constant} which we denote $U_k$.
 Here we set each weight to be a constant and randomly choose its sign to be $+$ or $-$.
 The constant we choose is the standard deviation of Kaiming Normal, and as a result the variance is the same.
 We use the notation $U_k$ as we are sampling uniformly from the set $\{-\sigma_k, \sigma_k\}$ where $\sigma_k$ is the standard deviation for Kaiming Normal (\ie $\sqrt{2/n_{\ell -1}}$). \end{itemize} In Section \ref{sec:init} we reflect on the importance of the random distribution and experiment with alternatives.

 On CIFAR-10 \cite{cifar} we experiment with simple VGG-like architectures of varying depth.
 These architectures are also used by Frankle and Carbin \cite{lth} and Zhou \etal \cite{supermask} and are provided in Table \ref{tab:cifarmodels}.
 On ImageNet we experiment with ResNet-50 and ResNet-101 \cite{resnet}, as well as their wide variants \cite{wideresnet}.
-In every experiment we train for 100 epochs and report the last epoch accuracy on the validation set.
+In every experiment (for all baselines, datasets, and our algorithm) we optimize for 100 epochs and report the last epoch accuracy on the validation set.
 When we optimize with Adam \cite{adam} we do not decay the learning rate.
 When we optimize with SGD we use cosine learning rate decay \cite{cosinelr}.
 On CIFAR-10 \cite{cifar} we train our models with weight decay 1e-4, momentum 0.9, batch size 128, and learning rate 0.1.
 We also often run both an Adam and SGD baseline where the weights are learned.
 The Adam baseline uses the same learning rate and batch size as in \cite{lth, supermask}\footnote{Batch size 60, learning rate 2e-4, 3e-4 and 3e-4 for Conv2, Conv4, and Conv6 respectively Conv8 is not tested in \cite{lth}, though we use find that learning rate 3e-4 still performs well.}.
 For the SGD baseline we find that training does not converge with learning rate 0.1, and so we use 0.01.
 As standard we also use weight decay 1e-4, momentum 0.9, and batch size 128.

 For the ImageNet experiments we use the hyperparameters found on NVIDIA's public github example repository for training ResNet \cite{repo}.
-For simplicity, our \alg algorithm does not modify batch norm parameters, they are frozen at their default initialization in PyTorch (\ie bias 0, scale 1).
+For simplicity, our \alg algorithm does not modify batch norm parameters, they are frozen at their default initialization in PyTorch (\ie bias 0, scale 1), and the scores are initialized Kaiming uniform \cite{kaiming-init}.

 This discussion has encompassed the extent of the hyperparameter tuning for our models.
 We do, however, perform hyperparameter tuning for the Zhou \etal \cite{supermask} baseline and improve accuracy significantly.
 We include further discussion of this in Section \ref{sec:baseline}.